From June 2022 there are NO online classes available at this time.

 If you are interested in being kept up to date with any new classes, please email me on

 "...the class was peaceful, the sound great and it was easy to follow.
 I felt absolutely wonderful afterwards, relaxed, warm and happy."

 "A perfect blend of movement, stretch and relaxation."

 WHAT AND WHEN?

-Please read all of the following information before joining a class, and contact me in advance of class if you have any health conditions, injuries or concerns.
+The information below tells you what you will need to bring; how much it costs; props and some home-sourced alternatives.
+Please read ALL of the information before joining a class, and contact me in advance of class if you have any health conditions, injuries or concerns.

-The Restorative Yoga live stream classes are very gentle and suitable for complete beginners and those new to yoga.
+Restorative Yoga (Rest & Relax) classes are very gentle and suitable for complete beginners and those new to yoga.
 Using blankets, pillows and props to support and cushion your body, this class creates an opportunity for you to turn your attention inwards and slow down your breath and quieten body and mind.
 After an initial gentle warm up, we move into the long held poses.
 From then there is very little movement, allowing you to get connected with your inner stillness so you can soften and let go of any unnecessary tensions.